SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pull-request.md

 The following parameters enable PR analysis.

 [[info]]
-| Scanners running on Jenkins with the Branch Source plugin configured, GitLab CI/CD, and Cirrus CI automatically detect these parameters, and you don't need to pass them manually.
+| Scanners running on Jenkins with the Branch Source plugin configured, GitLab CI/CD, Bitbucket Pipelines, Azure Pipelines, and Cirrus CI automatically detect these parameters, and you don't need to pass them manually.

 | Parameter Name        | Description |
 | --------------------- | ---------------------------------- |